Bartosz Białkowski

-Bartosz Marek Białkowski ([ˈbartɔʐ bʲawˈkɔfski]; born 6 July 1987) is a Polish professional footballer who plays as a goalkeeper for Millwall.
+Bartosz Marek Białkowski ([ˈbartɔʐ bʲawˈkɔfski]; born 6 July 1987) is a Polish former professional footballer who played as a goalkeeper.

 He began his career playing in his native Poland, before moving to Southampton in 2006.
 After six years at Southampton, he joined Notts County where he spent two seasons before joining Ipswich Town in 2014.
 He spent six years at Ipswich before joining Millwall on a permanent transfer in January 2020.

 Białkowski has also represented his country at international level, making his senior debut for Poland in 2018.

 Club career

 Górnik Zabrze

-Born in Braniewo, Poland, Białkowski made his Polish league debut on 30 October 2004 for Górnik Zabrze in a 3–1 away defeat to Dyskobolia Grodzisk.
+Born in Braniewo, Poland, Białkowski made his Ekstraklasa debut on 30 October 2004 for Górnik Zabrze in a 3–1 away defeat to Dyskobolia Grodzisk.
 He came off the bench to replace first-choice keeper Piotr Lech who had been sent off for a second yellow card just two minutes prior to Białkowski entering the field in the 69th minute of the game.